bubblesnet/documentation/Notes.md

 IDLE, VEGETATIVE and BLOOMING stages are well tested, the rest mostly not used.
 The cabinet as built was not suitable for germination.

+## Extensibility
+The components of the system are behind APIs that should allow users to add on to an installation of Bubbles.

+### Examples:

+A user could add a new container to the edge-device that simply sends properly formatted gRPC messages to the store-and-forward container and they will end up in the database and accessible as events in the UI.

+A user could send properly formatted messages to the Edge/Server API that would end up in the database and UI.